danvet/danvet.github.io/_posts/2022-07-27-locking-engineering.md

-Stay tuned for next week's installment, which will cover what these principles mean when applying to practice: Going through a large pile of locking design patterns from the most desireable to the most hair raising complex.
+Stay tuned for next week's installment, which will cover what these principles mean when applying to practice: Going through a large pile of locking design patterns from the most desirable to the most hair raising complex.